 - Appointments and Other Health Information.
-HHS may send you reminders for medical care or checkups. - For Public Health Activities.
+HHS may send you reminders for medical care or checkups.
+HHS may send you information about other treatment or health services that may be of interest to you. - For Public Health Activities.
 HHS is the public health agency that keeps and updates vital records, such as births and deaths, and tracks some diseases. - For Government Programs.
 HHS may use and disclose information for public benefits under other government programs.
 For example, HHS may disclose information for the determination of Supplemental Security Income (SSI) benefits. - For Research.
 HHS uses information for studies and to develop reports.
 These reports do not identify specific people. - Individuals Involved in Your Care.
-Unless you object, HHS may disclose to a member of your family, a relative, or a close friend or any other person you identify, your Protected Health Information that directly relates to that person's involvement in your health care.
-If you are unable to agree to such a disclosure, such as with a medical emergency, we may disclose such information as necessary if we determine that it is your best interest based on our professional judgment.
+Unless you object, HHS may disclose to a member of your family, relative or a friend or any other person you identify.
+If you are unable to agree to such a disclosure, such as with a medical emergency, we may disclose such information as necessary if we determine that it is in your best interest based on our professional judgement.